-The face mask requirement now applies only in places where it is not always possible to stay 1.5 metres away from others.
-This measure is intended to help stop coronavirus from spreading.
-Wearing a face mask mainly protects others around you.
-And if others wear a face mask, they are protecting you.
+The face mask requirement is intended to help stop coronavirus from spreading.
+The Omicron variant is highly infectious.
+Wearing a medical face mask protects you and the people around you.
+If others wear a face mask, they are also protecting you.

-If you do not wear a face mask in a place where you must wear one, you may be fined.
+If you do not wear a face mask in a place where you must wear one, such as on public transport or at the supermarket, you may be fined.

 Face masks not harmful